wp-plugins/radio-station/readme.txt

 = Can the plugin be translated into my language? =

 You may translate the plugin into another language.
 Please visit our [WordPress Translate project page](https://translate.wordpress.org/locale/en-gb/default/wp-plugins/radio-station/) for this plugin for further instruction.
 The `radio-station.pot` file is located in the `/languages` directory of the plugin.
 Please send the finished translation to `info@netmix.com`.
 We'd love to include it.

+= Can I use this plugin for Podcasts? =

+While the plugin is not specifically geared toward Podcasting, which is not live programming, some podcaster's have used Radio Station to let their subscribers know when they publish new shows.

+= Can I use this plugin for TWitchTV, Facebook Live, or Clubhouse shows? =

+Sure, there's no reason why you couldn't use the plugin to display a show schedule on a WordPress site for those services.
+Unfortunately, we are not currently syncing events from these platforms, but may do so in the future.
+While there may be APIs available from the larger services, Clubhouse does not yet have a public API, so scheduled rooms can't be automated to the Radio Station show scheduling system.

+= I use Google Calendar to print a show schedule online.
+Can I import/sync my Google Calendar with Radio Station? =

+We haven't built an interface between Google Calendar and Radio Station just yet, but it's on our radar to do so in the foreseeable future.

 == Screenshots ==
 1. Table Schedule View